 - 1. Advanced-Placement A.S. option (Angwin campus): Applicants are given credit for first-year nursing courses.
 Required nursing courses include NURS 221, 222, 254, 255, 256, 325, and 326.
 Applicants must meet the same admission and continuation requirements as for the A.S. degree with the following changes: - a) A minimum of one year of full-time direct patient care experience in a medical setting as a Med Tech and/or LVN within the last five years is required before entering the program. - b) NURS 210 must be completed in place of NURS 110. - 2.
-LVN to RN A.S. option: This program is offered at the Napa and Travis AFB Campus sites.
-Intensive, four-consecutive-day theory core weeks are conducted every 5-6 weeks throught each 18-week term.
+LVN to RN A.S. option: This program is offered at the Napa Campus.
+Intensive, four-consecutive-day theory core weeks are conducted every 5-6 weeks throughout each 18-week term.
 Clinical hours are scheduled on Sundays to allow working LVNs to meet their employment commitments. - Required nursing courses are the same as previously described under the Advanced-Placement A.S. option.
-Applicants must meet the same admission and continuation requirements as for the A.S. degree with the following changes: - a) A minimum of one year of full-time direct patient care experience in a medical setting as a USAF Medical Technician V or above, Navy Hospital Corpsman, Navy Special Operations Combat Medic, and/or LVN within the previous five years is required before entering the program. - b) USAF Medical Technician V or above, Navy Hospital Corpsman, Navy Special Operations Combat Medics who do not have an LVN license must pass an LVN equivalence exam. - c) Applicants must have completed a minimum of 16 college quarter units (10.6 semester units), including BIOL 101, 102 and MICR 134.
+Applicants must meet the same admission and continuation requirements as for the A.S. degree with the following changes: - a) A minimum of one year of full-time direct patient care experience in a medical setting as a USAF Medical Technician V or above, Navy Hospital Corpsman, Navy Special Operations Combat Medic, and/or LVN within the previous five years is required before entering the program. - b) USAF Medical Technician V or above, Navy Hospital Corpsman, Navy Special Operations Combat Medics who do not have an LVN license must pass an LVN equivalence exam.

-^{} Specific information and materials about transfer, challenge, waiver, and the 30-semester/45-quarter unit option are available from the Nursing and Health Sciences Department,
+\ Specific information and materials about transfer, challenge, waiver, and the 30-semester/45-quarter unit option are available from the Nursing and Health Sciences Department,

-- d) NURS 210 must be completed in place of NURS 110. - e) Chemistry is not required. - 3.
+- c) Applicants must have completed a minimum of 16 college quarter units (10.6 semester units), including BIOL 101, 102, CHEM 101, and MICR 134. - d) NURS 210 must be completed in place of NURS 110. - 3.
 30-semester/45-quarter unit option: This option does not earn a degree in nursing from Pacific Union College.
-Required courses are MICR 134, BIOL 102, NURS 221, 222, 254, and 325 only.
+Reguired courses are MICR 134, BIOL 102, NURS 221, 222, 254, and 325 only.
 Applicants desiring this option are not subject to any evaluative processes for admission.
 An RN license obtained through this nondegree option is not recognized in all states and those electing this option may encounter difficulty articulating into B.S. nursing programs.
 Applicants are advised to carefully research the limitations of this option.

-Transportation Policies:
+> Transportation Policies: